 - the reason why the note is being issued

 - the rate or rates of tax in force when the related invoice was issued

 - the amount of tax at each rate.

 Foreign currency on a VAT invoice

-You should use the selling rate recorded by the Central Bank at the time when the invoice is due to be issued.
+You should use the selling rate recorded by the Central Bank at the time when the invoice is issued.

 It is possible, by agreement with Revenue, to use an alternative method of determining the exchange rate.
-This is subject to the condition that the agreed method must be used in respect of all your foreign currency transactions.
+This is subject to the condition that the agreed method is used for all your foreign currency transactions.

-You should apply to your local Revenue district indicating the exchange rate method they propose to use.
+You should apply to your Revenue district indicating the exchange rate method they propose to use.

 Next: What is a debit note?